tobykurien/rpi_tablet_os/README.md

 - [Enable Netflix](https://www.tomshardware.com/how-to/play-netflix-raspberry-pi) and other DRM-enabled streaming services
 - For fast power-off, run `sync` command in a terminal, and once it completes, you can disconnect power safely.
-- For screen-saving, you can install `xscreensaver` and configure it to turn off the screen rather than just showing a blank screen (to save power).
-However my experience has been that it sometimes activates during boot-up and touch stops working, leaving you stuck with no option but to reboot.
-I don't recommend it.
+- For screen-saving, you can install `xscreensaver` and then run `xscreensaver-demo` to configure it to turn off the screen rather than just showing a blank screen (to save power).
+However my experience has been that it sometimes activates during boot-up and on the 7" version the touch then stops working, leaving you stuck with no option but to reboot.